 One of the more popular grips is the Claw grip, and variations of it.
 By placing your right hand in a rotated position, you effectively remove the fault of rotating it during your stroke.

-However, the grip I prefer is the Prayer (Preacher) grip.
-With the advent of big grips such as the 2Thumb, BigLite and Tiger Shark Jumbo grips, it is now possible to balance both hands by placing them side-by-side on the grip.
+With big grips such as the SuperStroke, 2Thumb, BigLite, and Tiger Shark, it is now also possible to balance both hands by placing them side-by-side on the grip.